 It is unclear whether Russian concerns over a possible American nuclear attack prompted Yeltsin's remarks.
 But the U.S. embassy in Moscow was quick to issue a statement yesterday which stated in part that "the U.S. has no plans or intentions of using nuclear weapons against Iraq.
 We are aware of the enormous implications of using nuclear weapons."
 It was the first public statement from Washington categorically ruling out nuclear weapons as part of a possible U.S. attack on Iraq.

 Bill Arkin, a regular contributor to the monthly "Bulletin of Atomic Scientists," says Washington's previous statements, such as Defense Department spokesman Kenneth Bacon's statement last week that all options remain open towards Iraq, have fueled not only rhetoric from Russian nationalists but genuine concerns among Kremlin policy makers.

 "The reluctance of the Clinton administration to rule out the use of nuclear weapons has resulted in a lot of speculation in the news media about their potential presence in the conflict," Arkin told RFE/RL.

 John Pike, a nuclear weapons expert at the Federation of American Scientists in Washington, like Arkin, virtually rules out a U.S. nuclear strike on Iraq.
-But he says Russian concerns
+But he says Russian concerns are not baseless.

 "It is declared American policy that if a country like Iraq used biological weapons or chemical weapons of mass destruction, that the United States might respond with nuclear weapons and this was a policy that was recently confirmed a couple of days ago by the White House press secretary," Pike explained to RFE/RL.